 What areas of research would the collection support?

-This collection would support research into a wide range of issues as can be seen from the subjects covered by the files.
+This collection would support research into a wide range of issues.
 The overarching theme of the collection is civil liberties and defence of rights.
 The collection could also be used to demonstrate the operation of voluntary organisations during the 20th century.